Are you considering setting up a business in Spain?

 Final procedures

-Finally, the registration of your company in the central mercantile register of the province in which its registered office will be located and the obtaining of the definitive TIN are the last two steps in the procedure.
+Finally, the registration of your limited company in Spain at the central mercantile register of the province in which its registered office will be located and the obtaining of the definitive TIN are the last two steps in the procedure.

 Assistance from Delaguía&Luzón Law Firm